5: Combat

 For an action-movie hero in the thick of battle, accomplishing the impossible is more than just an everyday event - it's an every-couple-of-seconds event.
 Any such stupendous or wildly improbable act, pushing fictional license to its limits for the sake of spectacle, is a Heroic Feat.

-Heroes are limited to the Feats appropriate to their Cliché - a ProWrestler Hero can't calculate energy-shield bypass frequencies off the top of his head the way a ScienceOfficer Hero might, but he can try picking up a motorcycle and swinging it like a baseball bat through a group of opponents.
+Heroes are limited to the Feats appropriate to their Cliché.
+A ProWrestler Hero can't modulate phasers to energy-shield bypass frequencies off the top of his head the way a ScienceOfficer Hero might, but he can try picking up a motorcycle and swinging it like a baseball bat through a group of opponents.

-To attempt a Heroic Feat, the player describes the Feat his Hero is about to attempt, and rolls 1d6.
-If one of his opponents would like the Feat to fail (and they probably will), he also rolls 1d6.
+To attempt a Heroic Feat, the player describes the Feat their Hero is about to attempt, and rolls 1d6.
+If one of his or her opponents would like the Feat to fail (and they probably will), they also roll 1d6.
+(If more than one opponent would like to oppose the roll, the player chooses the one most negatively affected by the Feat.)
 If the Hero's roll ties or exceeds the opponent's roll, the Feat succeeds; otherwise the Hero's efforts end in failure.

-If both players roll a one in the Heroic Feat Roll, it's a special case - the Hero has failed to accomplish his Feat, but his opponent has failed to oppose him.
-Rather than try to unravel this Heroic Paradox, the Heroic Feat is cancelled - the Hero suffers from a moment of untimely sanity and realizes that whatever he was about to attempt could never work.
-The Heroic Feat is spent for the turn, but play continues as if the Hero hadn't attempted it in the first place.
+If both players roll a one in the Heroic Feat Roll, it's a special case - the Hero has failed to accomplish his Feat, but the opponent has simultaenously failed to oppose him.
+Rather than try to unravel this Heroic Paradox, the Heroic Feat is cancelled.
+The Hero suffers from a moment of uncharacteristic sanity and realizes that whatever he was about to attempt could never work.
+The Heroic Feat is spent for the turn, but play continues as if the Hero had never attempted it in the first place.

 A Hero may attempt one Heroic Feat on every turn.
 If he doesn't use his Feat during his own turn, he may use it as a Response Action during an opponent's turn at no penalty.
-If he doesn't use the Feat before his next turn, it's lost; Feats reset at the beginning of a Hero's turn and can't be "saved up" over time.
+Feats can't be "saved up" over time - regardless of whether a Hero uses his Feat or not, he will always have a single Heroic Feat available at the beginning of his next turn.

 The Consequences of Failure